-There is a credit limitation equal to the product of the number of full time employees at the qualified site multiplied by \$10,000.
+The credit is limited to the product of the number of full time employees at the qualified site multiplied by \$10,000.

-Environmental Remediation Insurance Credit

-The environmental remediation insurance credit is allowed one time for premiums paid for environmental remediation insurance up to the lesser of \$30,000 or 50 percent of the cost of the premiums.
+Environmental Remediation Insurance Credit The environmental remediation insurance credit is allowed one time for premiums paid for environmental remediation insurance up to the lesser of \$30,000 or 50 percent of the cost of the premiums.